growing

 Succession Planning: Best Practices for all Levels of Management

-There was a time when succession planning as reserved for the executive suite, and it was treated as a contingency plan for the worst-case scenarios.
-Plans were put in place to ensure that the executive team would remain intact in the event of a career change, retirement, or even death.
+There was a time when succession planning was reserved for the executive suite, and it was treated as a contingency plan for the worst-case scenarios.
+Plans were put in place to ensure that the executive team would remain intact in the event of a career change, retirement or even death.

 Over the years, we’ve seen a shift in succession planning best practices, however.
 Organizations see the value in cultivating talent in middle and lower management.
-The Bureau of Labor Statistics estimates that 40 percent of the US workforce will be ready to retire by the year 2020.
-Those individuals will leave behind a wide talent gap at all levels of management that will negatively impact those companies that have not focused on succession planning.
+As more people retire, they will leave behind a wide talent gap at all levels of management that will negatively impact those companies that have not focused on succession planning.

 Long Term Sustainability is Everyone’s Responsibility